The first computing devices and machines. Calculating machine

 Physical representation of processed information

-Here allocate analog (continuous action); digital (discrete action); hybrid (at individual stages of processing, various methods of physical representation of data are used).
+Here analogue (continuous) ones are distinguished; digital (discrete action); hybrid (at certain stages of processing, various methods of physical data representation are used).

-Digital computers - digital computers, or computers of discrete action, work with information presented in discrete, or rather, digital form.
+Digital computers - digital computers, or discrete computers, work with information presented in discrete, or rather, digital form.
 Due to the universality of the digital form of information representation, a computer is a more universal means of data processing.

-GVM - hybrid computers, or computers of combined action, work with information presented in both digital and analog form.
-They combine the advantages of AVM and CVM.
-It is expedient to use the GVM for solving the problems of controlling complex high-speed technical complexes.
+GVMs are hybrid computers, or combined-action computers, that work with information presented in both digital and analog forms.
+They combine the advantages of AVM and TsVM.
+It is advisable to use GVM to solve problems of controlling complex high-speed technical complexes.

-The idea of dividing machines into generations was brought to life by the fact that during the short history of its development, computer technology has undergone a great evolution both in terms of the element base (lamps, transistors, microcircuits, etc.), and in terms of changing its structure, the emergence of new opportunities, expanding the scope and nature of use (Table 2.).
+The idea of dividing machines into generations was brought to life by the fact that during the short history of its development, computer technology has undergone a great evolution both in the sense of the elemental base (lamps, transistors, microcircuits, etc.), and in the sense of changes in its structure, the emergence of new capabilities, expanding the scope of application and nature of use (Table 2).

 table 2